motionforge/Unreal_Engine_Essential_Materials_UE5/README.md

 # Unreal Engine Essential Materials UE5

-PLEASE NOTE: This is not production ready and has some issues that need to be fixed.
+PLEASE NOTE: This is not production ready and has some minor issues that need to be fixed.
 E.g. Unreal Engine 5 no longer supports displacement - so the displacement material is broken.
+But nearly all other materials are working correctly.
 This is an initial repo just to get started and I will make the fixes asap.
 I also need to update the screen shots - Thanks!

 ---------------------------------------